iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > I feel like I am helping fight Covid-19.<br> :date: __2020-11-22 15:53:10__

 > Feels good to feed people.
 Limited responses.<br> :date: __2020-11-17 13:33:44__

-> Good except times when I couldn't get to the reporting page of the app.
-I usually just quit.
-It would be nice to be more user friendly.<br> :date: __2020-11-12 07:28:00__